OGGM/oggm/docs/structure.rst

       co-exist if they agree on how a flowline is stored on disk.
-    - multiprocessing is trivial: the same task can be run on many glaciers at once without having to share data across processes, since everything is on disk and independent.
+    - multiprocessing is trivial: the same task can be run on many glaciers at once without having to share data across processes, since everything is located on disk and independent.

     **Cons**: